Dignity in Birth. Healing in Bereavement.

 If you would like to read our stories, please visit our sharing invitation to learn what the password is, and what it means to use it.

-The creator of stillbirthday is also a birth and bereavement doula and the mother of a miscarried baby.
+The founder of stillbirthday is a birth and bereavement doula and the mother of a baby born in the first trimester.
 You can view pieces of Heidi’s story.